Health services are provided to High Point Academy through consultation from the Children’s Hospital Colorado School Health Program.

-The Health Assistant can be reached during school hours by phone
+Note: Health contacts can be reached during school hours only.

 - Organizes and runs the school health office